jwillmer/emergency-contacts/README.md

 # Emergency Contacts
 A static website with your personal emergency contacts.
-If you are lost without any of your devies around and you need to call a family mamber but don't know the number and all your accounts are secured with 2-stop authentication this site can safe your day.
+If you are lost without any of your devise around and you need to call a family member but don't know the number and all your accounts are secured with 2-stop authentication this site can safe your day.

 ## How to setup

-1) Fork this repository and setup github pages.
+1) Fork this repository and setup GitHub pages.

 2) Generate a JSON file with all the contacts that might come in handy [on this page](https://jwillmer.github.io/emergency-contacts/encrypt.html).